embeddedgyro/shakey-table/README.md

 Datasheet can be found here [https://www.ti.com/lit/ds/symlink/ina260.pdf](https://www.ti.com/lit/ds/symlink/ina260.pdf).

 Should be connected in series with the motor.
-Vin+ terminal is connected to V- on the motor and Vin- is connected to the junction between inductors and capacitors of the LC filter.
+Vin- terminal is connected to the white wire on the motor and Vin+ is connected to the MB terminal of the motor driver.
 Powered by a 3V3 supply from the Pi.
 Communicates with the Pi through I2C1 pins (SDA->gpio27, SCL->gpio28) which don't have internal pull-up resistors, but there are pull-up resistors inside the current sensor, so that should not be a problem.
 The Alert pin is connected to gpio5 on the Pi.

 * Gyro-Acelerometer Sensor - MPU6050.
 Measures the acceleration of the table in a 2D plane and subtracts the centripetal acceleration from it to get the acceleration due to gravity.
 Measurements are used for PID motor control.
 Uses I2C communication protocol for interfacing with Pi.